comeetie/greed/README.md

 clustering is performed in combination by optimizing the Integrated Classification Likelihood.

-Four generative models are availables currently :
+The following generative models are availables currently :

   - sbm : Stochastick Block Models (for directed and undirected graphs),
   - dcsbm : Degree Corrected Stochastick Block Models (for directed and